Garry Disher's fiction by category

 Play Abandoned is a black comedy set in a beachside hotel.

 Her, about a young child sold to a wandering tinker and his wife in the backblocks of Victoria before the First World War, is more lyrical in style, despite the uncomfortable nature of the material.
 Like The Divine Wind and Past the Headlands, it draws on material I found while doing research for the various history textbooks early in my writing career.
-I made several attempts to begin the novel over many years, waiting until the main character walked and talked and was fully formed in my head.
+I made several attempts to begin the novel over many years, unable to continue until the main character walked and talked and was fully formed in my head.

 The Wyatt Novels